 The financial situations of students vary greatly, so we cannot provide set amounts for what students can expect to receive.
-However, most students receive a combination of federal Direct Unsubsidized and Direct PLUS loan offers to help cover the cost of attendance.
+However, most students receive a combination of federal Direct Unsubsidized and Direct PLUS loan offers to help cover the programs cost.

 WHEN CAN I EXPECT TO GET A RESPONSE FROM THE FINANCIAL OFFICE REGARIDNG THE FEDERAL STUDENT AID OFFER?

-Students who have completed the FAFSA by the recommended processing date can expect a federal student aid offer notice at least 1 month prior to the start of the first Term within the academic year.
+Students who have completed both the FAFSA and The Duke Executive MBA Financial Aid Form by the recommended dates can expect a loan aid offer at least 1 month prior to the start of the first Term within the academic year.

 WHAT IS A FEDERAL STUDENT LOAN AID OFFER?

 The student loan aid offer notice will provide a federal student loan offer as well as instructions on how to accept the offer and finalize the loan application process.
 Also, the loan aid offer notice provide available private alternative student loans as listed on Duke University’s recommended lender list.

 I RECEIVED MY AID OFFER, BUT HAVE ADDITIONAL QUESTIONS ABOUT THE INFORMATION I RECEIVED.